trungthanh324/NeFood_Shipper/README.md

 How to use:
    1. Clone repositories
-   2. Open the terminal in the folder
+   2. Open the terminal at the folder
    3. Run "pod install"
    4. Open file ".xcworkspace"
    5. Build and run<br><br>